medkodad/medkodad/README.md

-# you may be expecting someone to introduce me ... but i'm not like all the other guys . so .. let me introduce myself I'M SK-FRNE 👋
+# you may be expecting someone to introduce me ... but i'm not like all the other guys . so .. let me introduce myself I'M MED 👋

 ![Coding](animated-man-computer-coding-nae6mec378lsg1i3.gif)

 ## 🚀 About Me
-Hello, I'm **SK-FRNE**!
+Hello, I'm **MED**!
 I'm a passionate **developer and UI/UX designer** with expertise in **C++, mobile development, PHP, Java, and UI/UX design**.
 My journey in tech has been driven by a love for creating **efficient, user-friendly applications and elegant digital experiences**.

 ## 🌱 Currently Learning